feeka/dna-storage/README.md

 python3 -m dna_storage.examples.basic_rs_pipeline
 ```

-## What we did here (short)
+## As an experiment what is done here (short)

-We ran a set based on [this paper](https://doi.org/10.1002/anie.201411378), message-level Reed–Solomon experiments that
+The setup runs a set based on [this paper](https://doi.org/10.1002/anie.201411378), message-level Reed–Solomon experiments that
 measure average payload recovery across different outer-RS redundancy levels.
 Outputs are collected in `bench_rs.csv`.
 Representative visualizations below.